What to Expect and How to Prepare

 This webinar is an invaluable resource if you’d like to learn more about the hospital experience as an adoptive parent!
 You’ll hear from Lifetime’s Director as she provides expert answers to the most-asked questions about adopting a newborn.

-Get a glimpse at those sweet moments you’ve been dreaming of.
+Get a glimpse at those sweet moments you’ve been dreaming of after your newborn adoption.
 Discover how to balance flexibility with preparation as we discuss the roles of your attorney and home study once the baby is here, the moments you’ll meet your baby at the hospital, and what to expect with travel clearances and finalizing your adoption.
 We also offer tips and insights about the birth mother’s side of the process once her baby is born.
 Watch Lifetime’s “What to Expect When Baby Arrives” webinar here.

 Editor’s Note: This article was originally published on November 14, 2019, and has since been updated.